lidofinance/lido-dao/docs/node-operator-manual.md

    for future validators that will be managed by the Operator.
 When generating the signatures, the Operator must use the withdrawal credentials supplied by the DAO.

-4. DAO members check the submitted keys for correctness and, if everything's good, vote for approving them.
+4. The DAO members check the submitted keys for correctness and, if everything’s good, vote for approving them.
 After successful approval, the keys become usable by the protocol.

 5. The protocol distributes the pooled Ether evenly between all active Node Operators in `32 Ether` chunks.
-When it assigns the next deposit to a Node Operator, it takes the first non-used signing key, as well as the accociated signature, from the Node Operator's usable set, and performs a deposit to the official `DepositContract` using the pooled funds and the provider's public key and signature.
-At that time, the Node Operator should have the validator configured with that public key already running.
+When it assigns the next deposit to a Node Operator, it takes the first non-used signing key, as well as the accociated signature, from the Node Operator’s usable set and performs a deposit to the official `DepositContract`, submitting the pooled funds.
+At that time, the Node Operator should have the validator already running and configured with the public key being used.

 6. From this point, the Node Operator is responsible for keeping the validator associated with the signing key operable and well-behaving.